ergonode/docs/docs/backend/cookbook/new_module.md

 ```
 ## Create

-To Create new module you need create a `composer.json` in your main module dir.
+To Create new module you need to create a `composer.json` in your module directory `modules/you-module-name/composer.json`.
-With your requirements for your module.
+Please keep in mind that you have to add all dependencies of your module (e.g. other Ergonode modules, php version)

 ```json
 {